aibrite/jdash-docs/src/backend/jdash-cloud.md

 If the response is a valid JWT, JDash will use this JWT for authentication unless it expires.

-#### Notes :
+#### Notes:
-    1- JDash Will Only Call userToken function when it needs a new Token (initial token request or renewal of expired JWT).
+1- JDash will call userToken function when it needs a new token (initial token request or renewal of expired JWT).

-    2- JDash JWT Must be signed with a symmetric algorithm (Preffered  "HS256" algorithm).
+2- JDash JWT must be signed with a symmetric algorithm (Preffered  "HS256" algorithm).

 3- You can use any other claims instead of Data property and its values.

 4- You can use any headers / any header values such as expiration time.